AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-http-encoding.md

 ---
 description: Command values must be http-encoded using %xx escape sequences, such that the value strings do not include the reserved characters '=', '&', and '%'.
-seo-description: Command values must be http-encoded using %xx escape sequences, such that the value strings do not include the reserved characters '=', '&', and '%'.
-seo-title: Image Rendering HTTP encoding

 solution: Experience Manager
 title: Image Rendering HTTP encoding
-uuid: 37bd0040-7bad-4548-ab39-7f598a217732

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---